-As we kick off 2020, we rounded off 2019 with the two big airframe manufacturers Boeing and Airbus, released their aviation industry outlooks and forecasts for 2019-2038.
+2019 was rounded off with the two big airframe manufacturers, Boeing and Airbus, releasing their aviation industry outlooks and forecasts for the coming decades.
+What do they tell us about 2020 and beyond?

-For this article, we’ve taken a look through Airbus’ 167-page Global Market Forecast (GMF)and Boeing's 91-page Commercial Market Outlook (CMO) to find the key takeaways going into 2020.
+For this article, we’ve taken a look through Airbus’ Global Market Forecast (GMF) and Boeing's 91-page Commercial Market Outlook (CMO) to find the key takeaways going into 2020.
 Read along to gain insight into how the aviation and airline industry outlook for 2020 looks like.

 We will be taking a look at the air travel number over the last decade, and the projections for the next ten.
 We will look at the projected global air traffic forecast.
 We will dig into the numbers around fleet increase and passenger aircraft demand, and we will break down industry trends and projections by region.